Kinnigoli

 mansions and bungalows along the roads leading in and out of Kinnigoli.
 However, despite the real estate boom, the ecosystem has been carefully preserved by taking care to see that trees are not destroyed and overall green cover remains untouched.
 As a result, the place still retains its green cover and eco friendly habitat.

 The place has seen growth in terms of new apartment complexes, malls and other service segments over the years.

+Ideal Ice Cream is an Indian ice cream manufacturer with a production facility located in Kinnigoli.

 Connectivity

 Bus

 Kinnigoli has good connectivity of bus services.
 The buses are running to Mangaluru, Mulki, Udupi, Bajpe, Kateel, Moodabidre, Belman, Nitte, Balkunje, Palimar, Padubidre, Karkala, Kaikamba, Polali, Bantwal, B.C.Road, Pakshikere, Surathkal, Shirva, Belthangadi etc.

 Air

 The nearest airport to Kinnigoli is Mangalore International Airport (IATA: IXE, ICAO: VOML) which is at a distance of around 17 km.
 Flights are available from here to all the major Indian metropolis like Bengaluru, Mumbai, Chennai, Delhi, Hyderabad and Middle East like Abu Dhabi, Bahrain, Dammam, Doha, Dubai–International, Kuwait, Muscat etc.